Bruno Vlahek: Composer

 He has composed more than 60 orchestral, chamber, solo and choral works of various genres which have been performed on five continents in cities such as New York City, Chicago, London, Berlin, Amsterdam, Cambridge, Lisbon, Prague, Vienna, Salzburg, Moscow, St. Petersburg, Singapore or Seoul, and at the ISCM's World New Music Days 2010 in Sydney (Australia).
 In 2012 he won the 1st prize at the XXXIII International competition for organ works "Cristobal Halffter" in Spain.
-He won the Porin (music award) for the best composition of classical music in 2018, as well as Stjepan Šulek Award for the best composition of the year 2019 in Croatia.
+He won the Porin (music award) for the best composition of classical music in 2018 for his Sonata for Clarinet and Piano, and in 2025 for his Acumal for Guitar Trio, as well as Stjepan Šulek Award for the best composition of the year 2019 in Croatia.
 His works have been published in United Kingdom and USA.